davea42/libdwarf-regressiontests/README.md

 ### CHECKIFRUNNING.sh

-Used to try to avoid accidentaly running the tests twice simultaneously in a test directory.
+Used to try to avoid accidentally running the tests twice simultaneously in a test directory.

+### PICKUPBIN.sh

+Used to compile the libdwarf/dwarfdump source tree in the directory libbld in the testing directory.

-### CLEANUP
+### CLEANUP.sh

-Removes unneeded files.
+Removes generated files in the directory where it is run.
+Safe to run in the regressiontests source directory.
-If you are running tests in a clean diretory this shell script is unnecessary, just clean out any files you see in the clean directory before rerunning.
+If you are running tests in a clean directory this shell script is unnecessary, just clean out any files you see in the clean directory before rerunning.
-The test scripts never create files with a leading period (.).
+Testing never creates files with a leading period (.).

 ## If updating regression tests configure.ac

-On changing configure.ac, run
+On changing configure.ac, run autoconf with no options to create a new configure script.

     autoconf